Roaring Twenties: Changing role of women

 Most British historians depict the 1920s as an era of domesticity for women with little feminist progress, apart from full suffrage which came in 1928.
 On the contrary, argues Alison Light, literary sources reveal that many British women enjoyed:

 With the passage of the 19th Amendment in 1920, that gave women the right to vote, American feminists attained the political equality they had been waiting for.
 A generational gap began to form between the "new" women of the 1920s and the previous generation.
 Prior to the 19th Amendment, feminists commonly thought women could not pursue both a career and a family successfully, believing one would inherently inhibit the development of the other.
 This mentality began to change in the 1920s, as more women began to desire not only successful careers of their own, but also families.
-The "new" woman was less invested in social service than the Progressive generations, and in tune with the consumerist spirit of the era, she was eager to compete and to find personal fulfillment.
+The "new" woman was less invested in social service than the progressive generations, and in tune with the consumerist spirit of the era, she was eager to compete and to find personal fulfillment.

 Higher education was rapidly expanding for women.
 Linda Eisenmann claims, "New collegiate opportunities for women profoundly redefined womanhood by challenging the Victorian belief that men's and women's social roles were rooted in biology."

 Advertising agencies exploited the new status of women, for example in publishing automobile ads in women's magazines, at a time when the vast majority of purchasers and drivers were men.
 The new ads promoted new freedoms for affluent women while also suggesting the outer limits of the new freedoms.
 Automobiles were more than practical devices.
 They were also highly visible symbols of affluence, mobility, and modernity.
-The ads, wrote Einav Rabinovitch-Fox, "offered women a visual vocabulary to imagine their new social and political roles as citizens and to play an active role in shaping their identity as modern women".
+The advertisements, wrote Einav Rabinovitch-Fox, "offered women a visual vocabulary to imagine their new social and political roles as citizens and to play an active role in shaping their identity as modern women".

 Significant changes in the lives of working women occurred in the 1920s.
 World War I had temporarily allowed women to enter into industries such as chemical, automobile, and iron and steel manufacturing, which were once deemed inappropriate work for women.
 Black women, who had been historically closed out of factory jobs, began to find a place in industry during World War I by accepting lower wages and replacing the lost immigrant labor and in heavy work.
 Yet, like other women during World War I, their success was only temporary; most black women were also pushed out of their factory jobs after the war.
 In 1920, 75% of the black female labor force consisted of agricultural laborers, domestic servants, and laundry workers.